-- (a) All borrowings are denominated in RM. - (b) Bankers' acceptances are secured by: - (i) deposits pledged to licensed bank as disclosed in Note 12 to the financial statements; - (ii) joint and several guarantee by the Directors; and - (iii) corporate guarantee provided by the company and a subsidiary.
+- (b) Bankers' acceptances are secured by: - (i) deposits pledged to licensed bank as disclosed in Note 12 to the financial statements; - (ii) joint and several guarantee by the Directors; and - (iii) corporate guarantee provided by the Company.

 16. TERM LOANS